tholonia/tholonia.github.io/_posts/2023-12-24-christmas_miracle copy.md

 OK, All my content is up!
 Now, I had to categorize and tag each piece of content in a way that made sense.
 After two or three attempts, it was clear I had no idea how to do that... so I decided to let AI do it for me.

-I wrote a program ([extract_kw.py](https://github.com/tholonia/tholonia.github.io/blob/main/extract_kw.py)) that extracts keywords from a file, which looked somethign like:
+I wrote a program ([extract_kw.py](https://github.com/tholonia/tholonia.github.io/blob/main/extract_kw.py)) that extracts keywords from a file, which looked something like:

 ```
 $ ./extract_kw.py -f Alternative_Irrigation_Methods.pdf